 2. Keep water-based appliances in check

-Most importantly, this involves draining your water heater (about once a year) and pumping your septic tank (every 3-5 years).
+Most important, this involves draining your water heater (about once a year) and pumping your septic tank (every 3-5 years).
 This helps extend their life and keeps leaks from springing or sewage from backing up.
 A faulty septic system can tank (if you'll pardon the pun) the value of your home when you put it on the market.

 3. Make sure your alarms are working